As Artificial Intelligence Moves Into Medicine, The Human Touch Could Be A Casualty

 Medical care, like so much of our society, creates haves and have-nots, Thadaney says.
 "We need to make sure that technology doesn't further exacerbate the issues of equity and inclusion."

-"Just to carry that thought forward," Verghese says, "AI algorithms we already know are causing inequities in bail bonding, inequities in real estate" as well as policing.
+"Just to carry that thought forward," Verghese says, "AI algorithms we already know are causing inequities in bail bonding, inequities in real estate," as well as in policing.
 Unconscious racism and other biases get baked in, without the developers even being aware of it.
 "That same kind of algorithmic approach can easily infect medicine and probably does," Verghese says.

 These technologies are driven by companies interested in turning a profit, and that doesn't necessarily lead to better care.
-In fact, the cost savings these technologies promise could be the result of reducing the time an individual spends face to face with a doctor or nurse.
+In fact, the cost-savings these technologies promise could be the result of reducing the time an individual spends face-to-face with a doctor or nurse.

-"One thing that I think is unchanged since antiquity is that when you're seriously ill you feel bad," says Verghese.
-"And amongst all the other things you need you also want someone to care for you — not just your family member but someone with the scientific knowledge to also express care."
+"One thing that I think is unchanged since antiquity is that when you're seriously ill, you feel bad," says Verghese.
+"And amongst all the other things you need, you also want someone to care for you — not just your family member but someone with the scientific knowledge to also express care."

 Thadaney says a member of her household recently brought that point home.
 He had been injured in a bicycle accident.
 Treatment involved a complicated trek through two hospitals and a rehabilitation facility.
 Thadaney was able to advocate for him.
 "I was able to call friends who are physicians," she says.
 "I was able to, you know, call into the leadership of those organizations and request for something different."